yamaguchi-mari/app-building-for-chainguard-csms/labs/00_bash_cloudshell/README.md

 > ### Other tips that helped me understand the difference between the above 3 types of things^^^
 >
-> - Full Operating Systems need to manage MANY services running on a computer, container systems run FEWER
+> - Full Operating Systems (physical and VMs) run many services on a given computer
+> - Container systems run fewer services
-> - Operating systems use File Systems (as depicted in the above graphic) to run service/processes (reading from, and writing to files)
+> - Operating systems use File Systems (as depicted in the graphic below) to run services/processes (reading and writing to files)
 >   - Linux uses System-D for this, Mac-OS uses [Launch-D](https://medium.com/swlh/how-to-use-launchd-to-run-services-in-macos-b972ed1e352), Windows uses Service Control Manager / Task Manager... and Containers use Docker (or podman or container-d)
 > - Services are just files - compiled binary programs are files (files that can write to other binaries (databases) or plain files)
 > -The binaries are stored in the sub-folders of the File System (whatever thing it may be running in)
 > - You can add your own binaries and plain text files to the file system